apify-projects/store-gpt-scraper/README.md

 - "Summarize this page into three sentences.
 If the page is about Proxy, answer with 'skip this page'.".

-### Long content handling

-The GPT has a limit on the number of tokens it can handle, but there is the option to overcome this limit.
-The options are:

-- Truncate content
-- Split content
-- Skip page

 ### Max crawling depth

 Specifies how many links away from `Start URLs` the scraper will descend.